privet-kitty/cl-mps/README.md

 **This library is unfinished and still under development.**

-This module provides reader and writer for MPS format.
+This module provides reader (and writer, hopefully in the future) for MPS format.

-## Usage

 ## Requirements

-`cl-mps` is tested on (the usually latest version of) the following implementations:
+`cl-mps` is tested on the (usually latest version of the) following implementations:

 - SBCL
 - Clozure CL